 History

-The club was instigated in the mid 80’s by a group of business men intent on relaxation on a Sunday morning prior to a well earned drink in the local hostelry.
-That particular watering hole was the Plough Inn at Kibblesworth (a mining village on the outskirts of Gateshead) hence the original name of The Plough Gun Club.
+The club was founded in the early 80’s by a group of business men intent on relaxation on a Sunday morning prior to a well earned drink in the local hostelry.

 As the membership grew the club moved to a farm at Beamish near the Open Air Museum and the name was changed to Beamish Sporting Club.